-Are you planning to visit Spain soon?
+Are you planning to visit Spain after the Covid-19 crisis is over?
 If the answer is yes, la Hora del Vermut is an event you should be writing down in your agenda.
 It takes place in any local bar before lunch or dinner and consists in sharing with friends a glass, or two, of the Spanish aperitif par excellence, vermut.
 In a few words, a good excuse to meet with friends and prepare your stomach for a great meal.

 What is Vermut?